 What Is Community Property?

-If you are considering filing for divorce or are already a party to divorce proceedings, you may have significant concerns about how the debts and assets of your marriage will be divided under California’s community property laws.
+If you are facing divorce, you likely have concerns about how the assets and debts of your marriage will be divided under California’s community property laws.
 What property will be considered separate property and not be subject to equal division?
 How can you be certain that your ex-spouse is not hiding assets?
-You want an experienced lawyer to protect your interests, someone who has successfully assisted others in similar circumstances.
+You want an skilled lawyer to protect your interests, someone who has effectively and successfully guided others to a brighter future.

 Request A Meeting With Me, Attorney Hamilton